michaelchoie/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*

+The Tinkerbelle is really cool and a great foundation for our tasks.
+What would be helpful to include in the future would be additional functionalities such as being able to create sequences of color, blinking of colors, etc. This way, student's would be able to make more interesting product demos.

 ## Part D. Wizard the device